Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Preparation: The treatment area is cleansed, and a topical anesthetic may be applied for comfort.

-Injection: Small amounts of Botox are injected just beneath the skin in a grid-like pattern to target sweat glands.
+Injection: Small amounts of Botulinum Toxin are injected just beneath the skin in a grid-like pattern to target sweat glands.

 Aftercare: Patients can return to normal activities immediately, with minor precautions such as avoiding strenuous exercise for 24 hours.